Metrics and Monitoring for AI Search Visibility Today

 Log storage for detailed traces and debugging contexts.

-Introduce a list of recommended implementation considerations for real time pipelines.
+Recommended implementation considerations for real time pipelines include:

 Backpressure and retry mechanisms to avoid data loss during spikes.